bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

-# List of Floats or Complex Numbers
+# List of Complex Numbers

 Certain commands expects a list of floats or complex numbers rather a path or a list of path points.
 For instance, the command 'cartesian'